Get Paid to Recycle Your Old Refrigerator or Freezer

-The South County Energy Efficiency Partnership (SCEEP), a partnership of Southern California Edison, Southern California Gas Co., cities of Carpinteria, Goleta and Santa Barbara, and the County of Santa Barbara, are hosting a free refrigerator pickup weekend from 7 a.m. to 7 p.m.
-Jan.
-26-27.
+The South County Energy Efficiency Partnership (SCEEP), a partnership of Southern California Edison, Southern California Gas Company, the cities of Carpinteria, Goleta, Santa Barbara, and the County of Santa Barbara, are hosting a free refrigerator pickup weekend on Saturday, May 16 and Sunday, May 17 from 7 a.m. to 3 p.m.

-All residents and businesses in southern Santa Barbara County that want to replace their older working refrigerator or freezer with a more energy-efficient appliance or dispose of a spare are encouraged to register.
+All residents and businesses in South Santa Barbara County that want to replace their older working refrigerator or freezer with a more energy-efficient appliance or dispose of a spare are encouraged to register.

 The refrigerator pickup is one of many SCE programs hosted by the South County Energy Efficiency Partnership to help the region shift toward more energy-efficient technologies.